Day 1 Belize City

 Hello!
 Welcome to Belize.
 Located where the Belize River meets the Caribbean Sea, this bustling former capital is full of history and culture.
-Your adventure begins with a welcome meeting at 6pm where you'll meet your tour leader and travel group.
-Belize City isn't the nicest place we visit in Central America but it is the best option available for the starting point of this tour.
-Like any big city in this region, Belize City has some issues with street crime and we advise visitors to take every precaution when you're outside the hotel.
-Don't take any valuables when you go out and keep your camera safe.
-At night, always try to go out in a group and stay on the main streets.
-The area around our hotel is the safest in the city and is often called the tourist village.
-You can walk to the nearby lighthouse and enjoy the beautiful sea views.
-If you have some extra time and want to explore the city further we recommend you take a taxi, even when travelling relatively short distances.
-You can organise for a taxi to pick you up at the hotel and wait for you at each stop.
-This might be a little more expensive but it's safer and you can make the most of your time in the city.
-There are some interesting places to visit.
-Belize City is divided by the world's only remaining manual swing bridge.
-On the north side is the coastal and maritime museum, housed in the beautiful restored former fire station.
+Your adventure begins with a welcome meeting at 6 pm where you'll meet your tour leader and fellow travellers.
+Belize City is an interesting place, divided by the world's only remaining manual swing bridge.
+On the north side is the coastal and maritime museum, housed in the beautifully restored former fire station.
 Also in the north is the Image Factory, displaying contemporary Belizean artists, and the National Handicraft Centre.
 The oldest Anglican church in Central America, St John Cathedral, was built in 1812 with bricks brought as ballast in European sailing ships.
 Opposite is Government House, a preserved colonial mansion.
-Belize is the only English speaking country in Central America, which will make chatting with locals much easier.
-The Belizeans are known for their relaxed and easy going way of live.
-You will be amazed how many different cultures coexist harmoniously here.
+Belize is the only English-speaking country in Central America, which will make chatting with locals much easier.
+The Belizeans are known for their relaxed and easy-going way of life.
+You will be amazed by how many different cultures coexist harmoniously here.